We're an affiliate

 This provides a more secure and effective cycle.

-So this completely depends on your budget and how much your willing to spend on a spin bike or upright bike.
+So this completely depends on your budget and how much your willing to spend on an indoor cycling bike or upright bike.

-What you’ll find though is that any good upright bike will have a larger console in front compared to that of any spin bike.
+What you’ll find though is that any good upright bike will have a larger console in front compared to that of any indoor cycling bike.

-The reason for this is that spin bikes intensity is controlled by the knob/crank in front of you where you can turn up the resistance or lower it down.
+The reason for this is that indoor cycling bikes intensity is controlled by the knob/crank in front of you where you can turn up the resistance or lower it down.

 Upright bikes don’t have this function and so the resistance needs to be controlled by it’s electronic console.

-The only reason a console is needed on a spin bike is to see such data metrics such as speed, distance, cadence or calories burned.
+The only reason a console is needed on an indoor cycling bike is to see such data metrics such as speed, distance, cadence or calories burned.

 With upright bikes, you can get access to difference training programs, interval sessions, fitness tests or custom made sessions.